About TDSIG

 Who we are

-IATEFL Teacher Development Special Interest Group provides a forum for us to develop our potential as teachers, to cultivate our abilities to navigate the challenges and successes of being a teacher, and to invigorate satisfaction in our ongoing work.
+IATEFL Teacher Development Special Interest Group provides a forum for us to develop our potential as teachers, to cultivate our abilities to navigate the challenges and successes of being a teacher, and to invigorate us in our ongoing work.

 Anyone interested in such developmental issues can share their experiences and learn from the experiences of others.
 Through such a network, our community seeks to encourage individuals and groups of teachers to undertake activities that focus on personal and professional development.